 You’ve heard of the baby boomer generation, followed by Generation X, the Millennial generation, and Generation Z. It’s enough to make most readers feel old, but it doesn’t stop there.
-Just the other day, I read about “Generation Alpha” — the next wave of kids born between 2013 and 2025.
+Consider “Generation Alpha” — the next wave of kids born between 2013 and 2025.

-As the father of three college graduates, I’ll be the first to urge new parents to start saving now.
 The sooner you can begin funding your child’s higher education, the more time that money has to grow.
 But every family is different, and the college savings strategy that works for one family may not be right for another.
-That’s why I believe it’s crucial to find a portfolio that works for your savings approach, from your child’s college enrollment date to your personal level of risk tolerance.
+That’s why it’s crucial to find a portfolio that works for your savings approach, from your child’s college enrollment date to your personal level of risk tolerance.

 CollegeBound 529 offers college savers three types of 529 portfolios to fit their unique needs and timelines: